delanyodevio/griotdigest/posts/2020-05-25-new-day-new-hope.md

 caption: "joy unfailing "
 publishAt: 2020-05-25T00:40:53.610Z
 keywords: motivation, lawyer, judge, life, hope
+---

-summary: The stress of this life is enough reason to give up.
+The stress of this life is enough reason to give up.
 But hold on, don't throw in the towel yet.
 Give it one more shot, give it one more hope, give it one more day !
----

 ![Fake the joy](/images/uploads/img-20180701-wa0010.webp "Hopeful")